andrew-levy/swiftui-react-native/README.md

 ## Modifiers to add:

-- sheet ✅
-- sheetDetents ✅
 - onAppear
 - onDisappear
-- background and mask passing props
+- background

-- alert maybe?
+- symbol modifiers

 ## to do: